Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 How is the Otoplasty Procedure Performed?

 Ear pinning surgery is designed to bring better proportion to the ears and improve aesthetic balance.
 The best results make the ears appear smaller and bring them closer to the sides of the head.
 Dr. Sepehr will make a small, hidden incision behind each ear and resculpt the cartilage, moving it closer to the head.
-The procedure can be performed under local or general anesthesia, and usually takes about one to two hours to complete.
-Otoplasty can be performed as an outpatient.
+The procedure may be performed under local anesthesia depending on each person’s case, or may require general anesthesia as each individual is different.
+It usually takes about one to two hours to complete the procedure.
+Otoplasty can be performed on an outpatient basis.

 Ear pinning surgery can be performed at any age after the ears have reached full size, usually around five to eight years of age.